Advanced CPQ for Manufacturing

 At the end of the day, they’ll still walk away with a product that has been uniquely attuned to their final preferences, and is made to their specific input, but done so within the boundaries of company logic.

-In these scenarios, CPQ for manufacturing can easily facilitate different rule paths, sales and manufacturing BOMs, visual renderings, and provide bundle recommendations, add-on items or complimentary extras when certain criteria are met.
+In these scenarios, CPQ for manufacturing can easily facilitate different rule paths, sales and manufacturing BOMs, visual renderings, and provide bundle recommendations, add-on items or complimentary extras when certain criteria are met. - Building Materials: To add a fractal layer to the world of manufacturing, there are companies responsible for producing the building materials utilized by other manufacturing companies to create their full-scale offerings.

 While the raw materials or basic components themselves may not be subject to as much physical configuration as the byproducts they go on to create, there is a high level of value provided by CPQ for manufacturers in the form of dynamic pricing, wholesaling bundles, and real-time inventory reflection.
 A concrete provider, for example, may incentivize larger orders of material to offset the troubles of shipping.
 Rules and triggers for hierarchical discounts, free add-ons with certain cart sizes, and dynamic updates to available amounts as other orders clear all combine to create a seamless process for an oft-overlooked aspect of manufacturing.